 The persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
-It may feature age or developmentally inappropriate expectations being imposed upon children.
+It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond a child's developmental capability, as well as over protection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone.

-Child Self-harm Over-reaction to mistakes / Inappropriate emotional responses Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, Desperate attention-seeking behaviour thumb sucking) Parent Family/environment Parent Observed to be aggressive towards child or others Family/environment Marginalised or isolated by the community. , Observed to be aggressive towards child or others Intensely involved with their children, never allowing Marginalised or isolated by the community.
-History of mental health, alcohol or drug misuse or Observed to be aggressive towards child or others Intensely involved with their children, never allowing anyone else to undertake their child's care.
-Marginalised or isolated by the community.
-History of mental health, alcohol or drug misuse or domestic violence.
-History of unexplained death, illness or multiple Observed to be aggressive towards child or others Intensely involved with their children, never allowing anyone else to undertake their child's care.
-Previous domestic violence Marginalised or isolated by the community.
-History of mental health, alcohol or drug misuse or domestic violence.
-History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self-harm, somatising disorder or false allegations of Observed to be aggressive towards child or others Intensely involved with their children, never allowing anyone else to undertake their child's care.
-Previous domestic violence History of abuse or mental health problems Marginalised or isolated by the community.
-History of mental health, alcohol or drug misuse or domestic violence.
-History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault during pregnancy, for example, because of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to:
+Child Self-harm Over-reaction to mistakes / Inappropriate emotional responses Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression

+Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, Desperate attention-seeking behaviour thumb sucking) Parent Family/environment Observed to be aggressive towards child or others Marginalised or isolated by the community.
+Intensely involved with their children, never allowing History of mental health, alcohol or drug misuse or anyone else to undertake their child's care. domestic violence.
+Previous domestic violence History of unexplained death, illness or multiple surgery in parents and/or siblings of the family History of abuse or mental health problems Past history in the care of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Mental health, drug or alcohol difficulties Wider parenting difficulties Cold and unresponsive to the child's emotional needs Physical or sexual assault or a culture of physical chastisement.
+Overly critical of the child Lack of support from family or social network.